-What is High-Frequency Trading?
+What is High-Frequency Trading (HFT)?

 Advantages of High-Frequency Trading

-High-frequency trading, along with the high-speed trading of large volumes of securities, allows traders to profit from even very small price fluctuations.
+High-frequency trading, along with trading large volumes of securities, allows traders to profit from even very small price fluctuations.
 It allows institutions to gain significant returns on bid-ask spreads.

-Risks from High-Frequency Trading
+Risks of High-Frequency Trading

-Furthermore, it is supposed that high-frequency traders (large financial institutions) profit at the expense of smaller players in the market (smaller financial institutions, individual investors).
+Furthermore, it is supposed that high-frequency traders (large financial institutions) often profit at the expense of smaller players in the market (smaller financial institutions, individual investors).